 How is an Intracranial Germ Cell Tumor treated?

 Germinomas that are diagnosed off tumor markers (low BHCG and normal AFP) require no surgery, because chemotherapy and radiation are curative, and surgical removal does not improve outcome but adds risk.
 In cases where a diagnosis cannot be made off markers, a surgery is required to biopsy the tumor to make the diagnosis.
 Cases where the tumor is causing obstructive hydrocephalus may require a 3rd floor ventriculostomy or placement of a VP shunt.

 Chemotherapy and radiation therapy are both required to give the best outcome and the least long term side effects.
 Although radiation therapy alone is curative for germinomas, chemotherapy is usually recommended for children because it allows for reduction in the dose and volume of radiation.
 Following chemotherapy, radiation is given to provide the best outcome, but the dose and volume of radiation delivered depends on the response of the tumor to the chemotherapy and the presence of bifocal and/or metastatic disease at diagnosis.

-About treatment for Intracranial Germ Cell Tumor at Children’s Hospitals and Clinics of Minnesota
+About treatment for Intracranial Germ Cell Tumor at Children’s Minnesota

 If you are a health professional looking for consultation or referral information, please call Children’s Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.